gitobsidiantutorial/obsidian-git-tut-windows/README.md

 In the obsidian git plugin options, you can set a backup interval, to determine how often automatic backups are made.
 You can still use the above method to guarantee that important changes are definitely pushed to github however.

+If you're accessing your vault through git across multiple devices, the github desktop application can be useful to resolve conflicts, but is otherwise no longer needed, as the obsidian git plugin will have automated the committing and pushing process.